-All Local Education Agencies (LEAs) must complete this application for the 2021-22 school year.
+All Local Education Agencies (LEAs) must complete this application for the 2022-23 school vear.

-- Page 1 must be updated annually: District indicates if accepting Highly Capable funds, signs and dates assurances to comply with Highly Capable Program requirements. - Pages 2 through 7: LEA information entered on pages 2-6 of FP 217 will roll over from the LEA's last approved Highly Capable Comprehensive Plan.
-If changes were made on any Page (2-6) check the box on this page, then make changes on the appropriate page.
-Page 7 is to be updated annually.
+- Page 1 must be UPDATED ANNUALLY: District indicates if accepting Highly Capable funds, corrects all contact information as needed, corrects dates to current school year, and signs assurances to comply with Highly Capable Program requirements. - Pages 2 through 7: LEA information entered on pages 2-6 of FP 217 will roll over from the LEA's last approved Highly Capable Comprehensive Plan.
+If changes were made on any Page (2-6) check the box on this page, then make changes on the appropriate page, Page 7 is to be updated annually.